FelipeMarcelino/FelipeMarcelino.github.io/17dv-inherit.md

 # Inherit
 #nix #nixos #programming #language

-It is a way to assign a variable inside a scope that is nested inside another scope using the same name
+- It is a way to assign a variable inside a scope that is nested inside another scope using the same name
+- They use expressions [[af9g-nix-let-in]] to assign variables before.

 ```nix